HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/index.md

 2. Follow these [deployment steps](../../../deployment/install/container/index.md) to deploy DX to supported Kubernetes platforms.
 3. Stage the content to the new environment to move from an existing system to HCL Digital Experience on Kubernetes platforms.

-## Configure HCL Digital Experience Cloud Native 9.5 Entitlement Checks
+## Configure HCL Digital Experience Cloud Native 9.5 entitlement checks
 Beginning with [HCL Digital Experience 9.5 Container Update CF207](../../../whatsnew/cf20/newcf207.md), you must specify certain entitlement check parameters in your [HCL Digital Experience Cloud Native 9.5 Tier 1 – 7](../../product_overview/offerings.md#hcl-digital-experience-cloud-native) installations to accomplish entitlement checks with the HCL Software delivery portals.
 See [HCL Digital Experience Cloud Native 9.5 Entitlement Checks](../software_licensing_portal/configure_entitlement_checks/index.md) for more information.

 ???+ info "Related Information"